 Notes for editors

-Screen St Ives (SSI)
+Screen St Ives

-An independent community cinema for St Ives, Cambs, SSI is based at the Corn Exchange in the centre of town.
+An independent community cinema for St Ives, Cambs, Screen St Ives (SSI) is based at the Corn Exchange in the centre of town.
 Founded in 2011 by a group of film enthusiasts, SSI offers a diverse programme of twice-monthly film screenings as well as other special screenings.

-- Screen 1: “The biggest films on our biggest screen”: the third Friday of each month in the main Charter Hall at St Ives Corn Exchange.
+● Screen 1: “The biggest films on our biggest screen”: the third Friday of each month in the main Charter Hall at St Ives Corn Exchange.
 Where people can enjoy all the spectacle of the latest films on a large 6.5m wide screen.

-- Screen 2: “A window on the world”: the first Thursday in the month upstairs in the Tony Burgess Room.
+● Screen 2: “A window on the world”: the first Thursday in the month upstairs in the Tony Burgess Room.
 S2 launched in August 2017 following a successful application for British Film Institute funding to buy new projection equipment.
 The award recognised SSI’s work in bringing diverse, entertaining, and thought-provoking films to the residents of St Ives and beyond.
 Screen 2 events take place in a more intimate space upstairs with special introductions, screening notes, and friendly, relaxed, optional post film discussions.